Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 Link records.
 Ideally, we should end-date the original link relationship inside the same transaction to avoid 2 SQL queries and possibly de-syncing.

-In any Link there are two FK columns, one will change over tme and the other will remain constant.
+In any Link there are two FK columns, one will change over time and the other will remain constant.
 The one that does not change is called the **driving key** and the one that does change is called the **driven key** (or secondary key).

 ### Structure